Data Breach Prevention: 14 Tactics, Techniques & Tools

-Chances are, every single person who reads this article has experienced a type of data breach at least once: a phishing email that looked like a late bill fee that led to identity theft, an accidental email sent including proprietary company or customer data, a parent calling to ask if they should send money to a prince abroad (after the fact), or an open backpack that leads to the physical theft of a mobile device.
+Chances are, every single person who reads this article has experienced a data breach at least once: a phishing email that looked like a late bill fee but led to identity theft, an accidental email sent including proprietary company or customer data, a parent calling to ask if they should send money to a prince abroad (after the fact), or an open backpack that resulted in the physical theft of a mobile device.

-Since the dawn of digital, data breaches have become ubiquitous, cross-industry, department-agnostic occurrences that can inflict serious financial losses and reputational damage on those who suffer them—including the loss of value-defining intellectual property.
-These breaches occur in many different circumstances, from security system vulnerabilities like weak security practices and unevolved policies to inadequate access controls and even simple, unintended human error.
+Since the dawn of digital, data breaches have become ubiquitous, cross-industry, department-agnostic occurrences that can inflict severe financial losses and reputational damage to those who suffer them – including the loss of value-defining intellectual property.
+These breaches occur in many different circumstances, from security system vulnerabilities like weak security practices and unevolved policies to malicious insider threats and even simple, unintended human error.

 1. Implement Strong Access Controls